thycotic/cm-docs/launchers/index.md

 If session recording is configured to run only on the primary secret, only the primary session will be recorded.
 If the secret is configured to record multiple windows, Connection Manager honors the setting and all sessions started from the initial session are also recorded.

+A typical example are Xming implementations of Secure Shell (SSH) to securely forward X11 sessions from other computers.
+While recording an Xming session, all windows created are recorded and if a user tries to use X11 forwarding for example in Chrome, the new Chrome window will be recorded too.

 ## Launching from Secret Server without Connection Manager Open

 If a protocol handler is launched from Secret Server, without having an open Connection Manager, the __Open Thycotic Connection Manager?__ modal opens: